oscarmarinoa/PI3---Data-Analytics-Project-/README.md

 ## Procedure

 1. Data extraction and load of datasets.
-2. Data cleansing and transformation with python.
+2. Exploratory Data Analysis.
-3. String data in SQL server.
+3. Data to SQL server.
 4. Data analysis.
-5. Preparation of a dashboard.
+5. Preparation of a dashboard and storytelling.

 ## Dataset